singhkunal2050/singhkunal2050v2/README.md

 ### Todos

+- Add a new collection for posts which support single and multi image carousal that can be view just a like social media for all your image content
 -  Can work on a eleventy plugin with npm to create a simple 404 page
 - Add Styling for inline code
 - Added /uses inspired by https://github.com/wesbos/awesome-uses/
 - Add Sitemap.xml and robots.txt